 - Thermal Storage to increase cooling capacity during hot days, using the colder air at night to recharge the thermal storage

 Due to the dynamic, time-dependent thermal properties of the PCM heat exchanger, advanced modeling capabilities and experience in thermal design is essential.
 ACT has experience in designing PCM based cooling systems, ranging from milli-watts to kilo-watts.
 Our modeling capabilities and software packages for PCM assemblies include:

 - Pulsed Electronics

 - Battery Cooling

-The PCM heat exchanger/cold plate design also plays a large role in ensuring a low-weight is built.
-PCMs, such as paraffin wax, that are commonly used in these heat exchangers have poor thermal conductivities, often < 1 W/m-K. This causes a need for additional features, such as extended surface, fins, to effectively melt the entire PCM with minimal thermal resistances.
-Accurate predictions of the effective thermal conductivity of the PCM heat exchanger will help in developing a lean solution.
+The PCM heat exchanger/cold plate design also plays a large role in ensuring a low-weight heat exchanger is built.
+PCMs, such as paraffin waxes, that are commonly used in these heat exchangers have poor thermal conductivities, often < 1 W/m-K. This causes a need for additional features, such as extended surfaces and fins to effectively melt the entire PCM with minimal thermal resistances.
+Accurate predictions of the effective thermal conductivity of the PCM heat exchanger help develop a lean solution.

-ACT is experienced in designing and fabrication of complex PCM packaging, including:
+ACT is experienced in the designing and fabrication of complex PCM packaging, including:

 - Corrugated surfaces